axtk/navloc/README.md

 *A lightweight browser history router*

-An instance of the `Router` class is a browser history router, an object that helps control how changes in the URL are handled.
+Based on the History API, an instance of the `Route` class helps control how changes in the URL are handled.
 An application will typically have a single instance of this class (which is similar to the `window.location` singleton).

 # Usage